DAWMFIEC/DAWM/tutoriales/diseno_flexbox.md

 * How to Build a News Website Layout with Flexbox.
 (2022).
 Retrieved 25 October 2022, from https://webdesign.tutsplus.com/tutorials/how-to-build-a-news-website-layout-with-flexbox--cms-26611
 * 4 Quick Steps to Make a Website Responsive.
 (2022).
 Retrieved 26 October 2022, from https://webdesign.tutsplus.com/tutorials/quick-steps-to-make-a-website-responsive--cms-37330
+* 2 Ways to Build a Scrolling Card UI (Flexbox and CSS Grid).
+(2022).
+Retrieved 26 October 2022, from https://webdesign.tutsplus.com/tutorials/horizontal-scrolling-card-ui-flexbox-and-css-grid--cms-41922
 * Solving Problems With CSS Grid and Flexbox: The Card UI.
 (2022).
 Retrieved 26 October 2022, from https://webdesign.tutsplus.com/tutorials/solving-problems-with-css-grid-and-flexbox-the-card-ui--cms-27468
 * Exercises in Flexbox: Simple Web Components.
 (2022).
 Retrieved 26 October 2022, from https://webdesign.tutsplus.com/tutorials/exercises-in-flexbox-simple-web-components--cms-28049